microsoft/PartnerResources/_docs/Skilling/Teams Academy/content/meetings/events.md

 layout: page
 title: Live Events in Teams
 sorttitle: Live Events in Teams
-description: In this session, we cover what Live Event meetings are, when and why to use them, the settings and policies that govern them, and how to produce them.
+description: Explore what Live Event meetings are, when and why to use them, the settings and policies that govern them, and how to produce them.
 updated: 2022-02-27
 permalink: /skilling/microsoft-teams-academy/meetings/events
 youtubeid: _9gDqC_8ImE